telerik/kendo-react-inputs/README.md

 Because of the continuous release cycle, Marketing Releases include packages with different versions.
 For example, the R2 2016 Marketing Release may feature the Inputs v.3.5 and Buttons v.2.1 releases.

-## Inputs Components
+## Inputs Package Components

-Currently, the Kendo UI Inputs for React consists of the Slider component.
+Currently, the Kendo UI Inputs package for React consists of the Slider component.

 For more information on other components intended for implementation, refer to the [Roadmap of the Kendo UI Inputs for React](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).